 Freshman curfew is midnight on week nights and 1 a.m. on weekends.
 Each freshman is issued 15 late passes per semester, allowing him or her to sign out a one-hour extension past curfew.
 Inner campus upperclassmen have a 1 a.m. weeknight curfew and a 2 a.m. weekend curfew.
 Late passes are also provided.
 Resident assistants perform nightly room checks to enforce curfew requirements.

-The apartments still maintain the curfew for upperclassmen; however, nightly room checks are not enforced.
-In all apartments, excluding Honors Housing, accountability checks occur two to three times per week.
+The apartments still maintain the curfew for upperclassmen; however, nightly room checks are only enforced through random accountability checks.
+In all apartments, accountability checks occur two to three times per week.
 Accountability checks are created to provide additional accountability and safety to our residents living in the apartments.

 Residence hall activities